kazurayam/unittest-helper/README.md

 Here I assume you have a Gradle project with a JUnit5 test class.
 The test wants to write a file into a local directory.
 You have a few options into which directory the test to write a file:

-1. immediately under the project directory
+- Option1: immediately under the project directory
-2. under a directory `<projectDir>/test-output`.
+- Option2: under a directory `<projectDir>/test-output`.
 This is the default location which you can use with minimum effort.
-3. under a custom directory: `<projectDir>/build/tmp/testOutput`
+- Option3: under a custom directory: `<projectDir>/build/tmp/testOutput`

-#### Ex1: Write a file immediately under the project dir
+#### Problematic case: Write a file immediately under the current working directory

 Let me start with a problematic code: